hrezvan/travel-app/README.md

 ## TRAVL App

-This project is a tavel guide responsive app and was developed using React.
+This project is a tavel guide <u>responsive</u> app and was developed using React.

 It includes different parts which each of them will be explained.